restful-ws/restful-ws.github.io/rest/constraints/self-descriptive-messages.md

 ### The Constraint

-Resources are interacted with and manipulated by passing representations of the resource's current or intended state.
+Each message must contain the information needed to understand the request.

 #### Defining Self-descriptive Messages

-A self-descriptive message is one that contains everything needed to understand it.

 According to Fielding:
 > REST enables intermediate processing by constraining